-Sam here from Thrive 360 Living.
+Sam here from Color Made Happy.
 I’m excited to start my series as a special guest blogger for OOLY.
-If you’ve ever seen my Instagram page you know I’m a huge fan of pens, pencils, markers, and all things rainbow.
+If you follow me on Instagram, you know I’m a huge fan of pens, pencils, markers, and all things rainbow.
 I’m always looking for beautiful ways to organize my art supplies, and mason jars are a great solution.
 And while I think this project is perfect for keeping your own art supplies in order, they’d also work great in a classroom or a kids’ craft area.

-If there’s one take away from this project, let it be known that there’s a secret weapon when it comes to painting mason jars.
+If there’s one takeaway from this arts and crafts project, let it be known that there’s a secret weapon when it comes to painting mason jars.
 Don’t be seduced by acrylic paints that are for “multi-surfaces”.
 During my first attempt at this project I tried painting acrylics directly onto the mason jars.
 Bad idea!
 While the first layer went on okay, the second layer peeled off the first layer.
 That’s when I learned about my secret weapon: primer.
 When you use primer, you’ll find that painting on mason jars is super easy.
 Here’s what you need to make it happen.

 Project Time: 60 minutes plus drying time

 What You Need to Make Kawaii Painted Mason Jar Pen and Pencil Holders:

 - Mason jars, which you can pick up at your local craft store or Amazon